-Interpretive Dance HPER-141 1 hou
+Interpretive Dance HPER-141 1 hour

 This course is a study of the fundamentals of movement and rhythm with emphasis on solo and small group studies that explore time, shape, space and dynamics.
-Course covers basic modern dance techniques and backgrounds.
+The course covers basic modern dance techniques and backgrounds.